 Where to Open a Roth IRA

 You can open a Roth IRA at many brokerage firms and banks.
 When choosing, consider fees, available investments, available investment research materials and other features that may be important to you, like physical branch locations.
-We've reviewed the best account for Roth IRA here.
+We've reviewed the best accounts for Roth IRA here.

 The Nitty-Gritty of Roth IRAs